Evolution of a Long-Lived Deep-Seated Main-Sequence Magnetic Field During White Dwarf Cooling: Comparison with observations

+While the models shown in Figure \ref{fig:emergence} predict that for increasing mass, more MWDs must appear over a wide range of cooling age, we acknowledge that our models consider an ideal case, where the magnetic field generated during the main-sequence, with perfect equipartition assumption, reaches the WD phase without energy loss.
+Despite these caveats, we see that at about $>0.1$ Gyr, for the $\gtrsim1\ M_{\odot}$ models, the field predictions are of the same order of magnitude as the maximum magnetic field reached.
+Something similar happens for the less massive MWDs, but at $\gtrsim1$ Gyr.
+Moreover, following the color scaling, it seems that the observations are almost all at the same or below the value predicted by the background map, confirming that the models can be interpreted as the best-case scenario for the magnetic field formation and evolution.

-In order to predict the value of the magnetic field in the main-sequence phase $B_{\mathrm{MS}}$ necessary to reproduce the observed surface fields in MWDs we consider the reduction factors $f_{B}(t_{\mathrm{cool}})$ from the different evolution models and a scaling of $B_{\mathrm{MS}}=B_{0}(R_{\mathrm{MS,b}}/R_{\mathrm{WD,b}})^{2}$ assuming magnetic flux conservation, where $R_{\mathrm{MS,b}}$ and $R_{\mathrm{WD,b}}$ are the radius at the magnetic boundary of the main-sequence progenitor and the WD, respectively.
+In order to predict the value of the magnetic field in the main-sequence phase $B_{\mathrm{MS}}$ necessary to reproduce the observed surface fields in MWDs we consider the reduction factors $f_{B}(t_{\mathrm{cool}})$ from the different evolution models and the assumption of magnetic flux conservation given by $R_{\mathrm{MS,b}}$ and $R_{\mathrm{WD,b}}$.
 Thus, for a given observed field $B_{\mathrm{rms,surf}}$ in the WD phase, its corresponding magnetic field strength generated during the main-sequence can be computed as follows